-The Charles and Lynn Schusterman Philanthropic Network (SPN) is a global enterprise that supports and creates innovative initiatives for the purpose of igniting the passion and unleashing the power in young people to create positive change for themselves, the Jewish community and the broader world.
-SPN includes the Charles and Lynn Schusterman Family Foundation, Schusterman Foundation-Israel, ROI Community and REALITY.
+The Schusterman Family Foundation (Schusterman) is a global enterprise that supports and creates innovative initiatives for the purpose of igniting the passion and unleashing the power in young people to create positive change for themselves, the Jewish community and the broader world.
+Schusterman includes the Charles and Lynn Schusterman Family Foundation, Schusterman Foundation-Israel, ROI Community and REALITY.

 Our integrated system of global grantmaking, leadership and program development, and networking alliances embodies our founders’ innovative approach to communal change.

 Our core focus areas include:

 - Jewish identity and community: Strengthening the identities and leadership capacities of young Jews to ensure a diverse, dynamic Jewish future that is inclusive, deeply connected to Israel and committed to making the world a better place.
 Learn more about our work in the Jewish community.

 - Israel: Deepening the connection and commitment to Israel on the world stage while also helping Israel meet the demands of its growing and increasingly diverse society, primarily in the areas of child protection and the renewal of Jerusalem.
 Learn more about our work in Israel.